hhkaos/vagrant-postgis/utils/README.md

 ## exportLayer.sh usage

-You can use this bash script to export PostgreSQL table to [shapefiles](https://esri-es.github.io/awesome-arcgis/arcgis/content/data-storage/file-formats/shapefile/)
+You can use this bash script to export PostgreSQL tables to [shapefiles](https://esri-es.github.io/awesome-arcgis/arcgis/content/data-storage/file-formats/shapefile/)

 First connect to your vagrant machine with `vagrant ssh`